AnastasiiaUferova/how-to-learn/README.md

 ## Technologies used

-File structure was to be organised according to BEM-methodology (Nsted file structure)
+File structure was to be organised according to BEM-methodology (Nested file structure)

 * HTML;
 * CSS;